Prismik/prismik.github.io/content/projects/slash/index.md

 }
 ```

-The setup for perceiving the player and move between states is as simple as implementing one function.
+Setting up the perception of a player and moving between states is as simple as implementing one function.
 Whenever our configured sight stimulus is active, we start chasing the seen player.

 ```cpp
 void AEnemyAiController::onPerceptionUpdated(AActor* Actor, FAIStimulus Stimulus) {